Raphael-Boichot/The-TinyGB-Printer/README.md

 All the parts used here are cheap and easy to find on Aliexpress.
 You probably yet have some leftovers from other projects.
 The total price is probably well below 15€ per piece, shipping of parts included, and you will have extra parts to gift some to your nerdy friends.

 **Parts to order:**
 - [The PCB](/PCB_2.0_with_TFT/).
 Order at [JLCPCB.com](https://jlcpcb.com/) (just drop the gerber .zip to the site and use default options).
 VAT is paid when ordering so no bad surprise for European customers.
+They also offer worldwide very cheap shipping options.
 The PCB was designed with [EasyEDA Standard Edition](https://easyeda.com/) if you want to modify something.

 ![](/PCB_2.0_with_TFT/PCB.png)